What do you do in paradise when you are alone?

 …show the progress made with these crude tools…

 The finished slabs were carried straight up the cliff and across this bridge on the head of quite elderly, but obviously very hardy women.

-We met one of these ladies as she was coming up and we were going down, but I just didn’t have the heart to take a photo, as it seemed – well – a cheapening of the value of her work.
+We met one of these ladies as she was coming up and we were going down.
+It would have made an excellent photo but I just didn’t have the heart to take one as it seemed – well – a cheapening of the value of her work.